DINTDT/dintmark/README.md

 	x.
 Note that all of these lines begin with a TAB space.
 	x.
 This is the last element.
 It ends with a specific character combination. x]
 ```

+While the example is neatly organized, each `x.` only requires one blank
+space at both sides.

 #### Unordered Lists

 Unordered lists have each element preceded by a bullet point.
 An unordered